 The consolidated financial statements include the accounts of LP and its majority-owned subsidiaries after elimination of intercompany transactions.
 The equity method of accounting is used for joint ventures and investments in associated companies over which LP has significant influence but does not have effective control.
 Significant influence is deemed to exist generally when the Company has an ownership interest in the voting stock of an investee of between 20% and 50%.
 The cost method of accounting is used for investments when LP has less than 20% ownership interest or the Company does not have the ability to exercise significant influence, and for investments in Qualified Special Purpose Entities, which are not consolidated.
 Those investments are carried at cost and are adjusted only for other-than temporary declines in their fair value.
-The consolidated Balance Sheets.
+The carrying value of these investments is recorded in "Investments in and advances to affiliates" on the Consolidated Balance Sheets.
 LP's equity in the income and losses of these investments is recorded in "Equity in (earnings) loss of unconsolidated affiliates" on the Consolidated Statements of Income.
 See Note 8 for further discussion of these investments and advances.